Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner and Femvie Expert)

 Tips for improving insulin sensitivity

-- Pay attention to a high-quality, varied diet
+- Ensure a high-quality, varied diet

 In this case, chronic inflammation in the body plays a crucial role in the development of PCOS.
-As a result of the inflammation, the ovaries produce higher amounts of testosterone, and in addition to the typical symptoms of androgen overproduction, you may experience intestinal and digestive problems, joint pain, or migraines.
+As a result of inflammation, the ovaries produce higher amounts of testosterone, and in addition to the typical symptoms of androgen overproduction, you may also experience intestinal and digestive problems, joint pain, or migraines.

 Tips for reducing inflammation in the body

-- Include plenty of anti-inflammatory foods, such as salmon, extra virgin olive oil, berries, or dark green leafy vegetables
+- Include plenty of anti-inflammatory foods such as salmon, extra virgin olive oil, berries, or dark green leafy vegetables

-- Add anti-inflammatory herbs and spices to every meal, such as cinnamon, turmeric, ginger, holy basil, oregano, or rosemary.
+- Add anti-inflammatory herbs and spices to every meal, such as cinnamon, turmeric, ginger, holy basil, oregano, or rosemary

 Tips for Adrenal PCOS